PXLbros/pxl-web-vagrant/docs/boilerplates/intro.md

 # Boilerplates

-Boilerplates allow you to create pre-defined sites.
+Boilerplates allow you to create projects from pre-defined rules and files.